 More than anything else, it has been my Jewish identity that has kept me going through all of this.

 I do not mean that in a vague or superficial way.
-I mean that Jewish memory, Jewish practice, Jewish community, and Jewish faith have helped keep me steady at a time when so much has felt shaken.
-When this crisis began, our rabbis urged us to strengthen Jewish life through prayer, psalms, mitzvot, and acts of loving-kindness.
+I mean that Jewish memory, Jewish practice, Jewish community, and Jewish faith have helped keep me steady at a time when so much has felt shaken and unstable.
+When this crisis began, our rabbis urged us to strengthen Jewish life through prayer, reciting psalms, performing mitzvoth and acts of loving-kindness.
 That was wise advice.
 In times like these, action matters, ritual matters, and community matters.
 They help keep despair from taking over.

-I also keep thinking back to a trip I took just before October 7 with my Montreal synagogue congregation and Rabbi Poupko to Poland.
-We visited major Jewish historical sites, the concentration camps, and other places marked by horror.
-Rabbi Poupko and our guide, Tzvi Sperber, helped us understand not only the destruction, but also the richness of Jewish life that had existed there for a thousand years before the Nazis destroyed so much of it.
+I also keep thinking back to a trip I took in the summer of 2023 with my Montreal synagogue congregation and our rabbi, Reuven Poupko, to Poland.
+We visited major Jewish historical sites, concentration camps, and other places marked by the horrors of the Nazi onslaught.
+Rabbi Poupko and our guide, Tzvi Sperber, both of whom have led thousands of Jews, young and old, on this journey, helped us understand not only the destruction but also the richness of Jewish life that had existed there for a thousand years before the Nazis destroyed so much of it.

 That memory has become even more important to me since October 7.
-Jewish history is full of horror, but also of survival, rebuilding, and the determination to go on.
-Our shared story is proof that communities can endure even in the face of distortion and adversity.
+Jewish history is full of horror, but it is also graced with heroic stories of survival, rebuilding, and the determination to embrace hope for the future.
+Our shared story is proof that communities can endure even in the face of distortion, adversity and tragedy.

 That knowledge has given me strength.